Church Planter - Indonesia

 I often meditate on John 3:16 as well, "God so loved me that He sent Jesus into this world so that every person who believes can have a life that is everlasting."
 I believe that I have trusted in Jesus as my Lord and Saviour and will certainly be granted eternal life.
 And now I desire that others may experience what I have experienced.
 I desire that all those in the Mamberamo region, including Fuau village, can believe in Jesus as their Saviour, also.
 I have a longing in my heart for the Mamberamo peoples like in Romans 1:14, "I am a debtor both to the Jew and to the Non-Jew, both the learned and the unlearned."
 I am a debtor to the Fuau Tribe.
 I have an obligation to them.
 I don’t want to abandon the work of the Lord.
 I am aware of all that the Lord has already given me.
 The Lord has opened my spiritual eyes and given me new life.
 I must, therefore, work so that others can experience this very same thing.

-After serving in Fuau for a while I began to pray that the Fuau people could get the Bible in their own language, because the Fuau people don’t know Indonesian too deeply.
+After serving in Fuau for a while, I began to pray that the Fuau people could get the Bible in their language because the Fuau people don’t know Indonesian too deeply.
 And the servants of the Lord there also don’t have high training and so also don’t understand Indonesian well.
 They are like the blind leading the blind.
-And even though they own an identity of “Christian” they have no assurance of salvation.
+And even though they own identity of “Christian," they have no assurance of salvation.
 I continually prayed for a Bible of our own for maybe ten or twelve years!
 But I always wondered, “How would this ever happen?
 What is the way even to begin?
 Who can even help us?”
 But I knew that whenever I prayed, the Lord would hear.
 This was until the year 2005 when I met my friend Trevor in Dabra at that time.
 We didn’t meet very long, but my friend gave me a book entitled Digging Into the Contents of the Bible.
 At that time I prayed, “What is the meaning of this?”
 And then my friend went home back to America.

-Afterwards, in the year 2007, I met my friend Trevor again upon his return from America.
+Afterward, in the year 2007, I met my friend Trevor again upon his return from America.
 In October of that year, we surveyed the Mamberamo Region up to the boundary between the Mamberamo Region and the Wapoga region.
 We descended from the helicopter onto a remote riverside far, far away from the coast.
 There were no people anywhere!
 It was like we were just thrown out into the jungle.
-We only met a Cassowary bird and that’s it!
+We only met a Cassowary bird, and that’s it!
 It came out of the jungle and walked around on the sand unafraid; it wasn’t scared at all!

 Where were the people?
 The day was already becoming night.
 When we went searching for people we left our backpacks behind at a small empty hut in the forest.
 Then, we heard it – there was a voice behind us!
-There was actually somebody from the village downriver.
-He had travelled upriver to hunt when he heard the sound of the helicopter.
+There was somebody from the village downriver.
+He had traveled upriver to hunt when he heard the sound of the helicopter.
 He ran to find out why.
 “Why is there that sound?”
 That person was looking for us while we were looking for that person!
 He was from the Bauzi tribe, and that person was exactly the person that we were looking to find, one particular servant of the Lord who did not know a lot of Indonesian but for whom we had brought small booklets in the Bauzi language from the coast specifically for him in our backpacks!
-We travelled down to a small village named Fona.
+We traveled down to a small village named Fona.
 And at that time we gave them the Bible booklets - translations of the Gospel of Matthew newly published in the local language by the missionary to the Bauzi people living there.
-Then my friend Trevor handed over those booklets and among those present there were those who could actually read these booklets themselves!
+Then my friend Trevor handed over those booklets, and among those present, there were those who could read these booklets themselves!

 I feel like this is almost like a miracle.
 In the past, I did not know these white pastors, and I had not yet met Trevor.
-I never imagined that later so many people would meet me and help me to help the Fuau and the Mamberamo peoples.
-This is because the missionaries that were once in the Mamberamo have all gone away, and maybe they have forgotten us.
+I never imagined that later so many people would meet me and help me to help the Fuau and the Mamberamo peoples because the missionaries that were once in the Mamberamo have all gone away, and maybe they have forgotten us.
 But the Lord still remembers us!